global-step/twis/README.md

 ## Development

 ### SCSS and JS
 Harp automaticaly compiles SCSS and JS files.
-As long as `haro server` is running, they should just work.
+As long as `harp server` is running, they should just work.

 #### Utilitiy Classes
 There are some basic utilitiy classes added to help speed development, mostly for colour blocks.